amejiarosario/amejiarosario.github.io/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 create src/app/todo/todo.component.ts
 ```

 Go ahead and inspect each one.
 It will look similar to the app components.
 Actually, let's add our new component to the `app.component.ts`.
-Just bellow the `<h1>title</h1>`:
+Just below the `<h1>title</h1>`:

 ```html
 <app-todo></app-todo>